CISL (AM): Sale to Rogers, flip to sports

 On April 25, 2017, Rogers Media announced that it would acquire CISL, and switch the station to a sports format branded as Sportsnet 650 later in the year.
 The move came as Rogers had acquired the radio rights to the Vancouver Canucks hockey team beginning in the 2017–18 season.
 The station would also assume the Toronto Blue Jays radio rights in Vancouver in the 2018 season.
 Both teams were previously broadcast by Bell Media's TSN Radio stations CFTE and CKST.

 Rogers unveiled the station's programming lineup on August 23, 2017.
 The sale of the station was completed on August 27, 2017, with CISL ending music programming at 10 p.m. that evening.
 The final song on CISL was "American Pie" by Don McLean; by coincidence, the song was cut off right on the beginning of the titular lyric, specifically cutting off on the words "Bye bye".
 After a week off air, the station re-branded as Sportsnet 650 on September 4, becoming the first station from the Sportsnet Radio group to not use "The Fan" branding.

 On August 28, 2017, CISL began digitally rebroadcasting on the HD Radio signal of co-owned CJAX-FM, using its third subchannel.

+Closure

+On July 7, 2026 Rogers announced that CISL had shut down as one of six radio station closures in various locations across the country, with the licence being returned to the CRTC.